 Consumer Reports recommends going further than the minimum dollar amounts needed for liability coverage in order to guard against a costly claim.
 Buy standard 100/300/100 coverage paying for bodily injury up to $100,000 per person and $300,000 per accident, and property damage up to $100,000, it suggests.

-Of course, the options don’t stop there.
-You can also consider extra types of coverage to bolster your protection.
-Collision insurance covers damage to your own vehicle.
+If you’re financing the vehicle, you’ll also need collision insurance, which is required by the lender and covers damage to your vehicle.
+Further coverage to bolster your protection is available, too.
 Comprehensive will cover theft or damage to your car which doesn’t result from a collision, such as fire, flooding and hail.
-And there are other kinds of insurance, like personal injury protection and medical payments insurance.
+Other types of insurance include personal injury protection and medical payments insurance.

 Shop around to get quotes